mansakrishna23/markdown-cv/README.md

 # markdown-cv
-I am a graduate of the University of California Los Angeles (UCLA), pursued a B.S. in Applied Mathematics with a Specialization in Computing.
-Worked with the Pablo Saide Research Group -- UCLA as an undergraduate researcher.
+Currently, a second-year PhD student at Dartmouth, working with Dr. Mathieu Morlighem on physics informed machine learning emulators for ice sheet models.

-I am currently a second-year graduate student at Dartmouth, working on physics informed machine learning emulators for ice sheet models.
+Previously a student of the University of California Los Angeles (UCLA), pursued a B.S. in Applied Mathematics with a Specialization in Computing.
+Worked with Dr. Pablo Saide as an undergraduate researcher.